thvdveld/canvasapi/README.md

 The API calls are by default asynchronous.
 The [Tokio](https://crates.io/crates/tokio) runtime is used for the tests.

+## `canvas` binary

+This binary allows interacting with the Canvas API.
+The output of the binary is JSON.

 ## Feature flags

 - `blocking`: enables blocking requests.